 MU = E + BD + D + L | Eq.
 6-3

-Regarding Equation 6-3, it has already been noted that some water escapes the tower as drift (D), but in towers with state-of-the-art drift eliminators, drift is quite small.
+Regarding Equation 6-3, it has been noted that some water escapes the tower as drift (D), but in towers with state-of-the-art drift eliminators, drift is quite small.
 Leaks in the cooling system are referred to as losses (L), which also contribute to blowdown.
 In older systems, leaks from corrosion of piping and other equipment may be significant.

-Chapter 7 discusses water treatment technologies to control scaling and fouling in cooling towers and the systems they supply, but the following section outlines a physical method for suspended solids control.
+Corrosion, Scale, and Biofouling Control in Cooling Systems discusses water treatment technologies to control scaling and fouling in cooling towers and the systems they supply, but the following section outlines a physical method for suspended solids control.

-Sidestream filtration may effectively remove suspended solids in both open and closed cooling systems.
+Side stream filtration may effectively remove suspended solids in both open and closed cooling systems.
 Figure 6.25 shows two common filter locations.

-The table below outlines four of the most common sidestream filter technologies.
+The table below outlines four of the most common side stream filter technologies.

 Table 6-2.
 Sidestream Technologies